Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - See Button Mappings for more details.

 ### Metronome button blinks in time (beta)
-- Metronome button (`CLICK`) blinks in time while song is playing (on by default, can be disabled through settings menu)
+- Metronome button (`CLICK`) blinks in time with the song (on by default, can be disabled through settings menu)

 ### Other optional features
 - Select track by touching fader (off by default, can be enabled through settings menu).